AWATANI0/Network-Time-Travel-Debugger/README.md

 Router failure |	python tests/scenarios/router_failure.py	| Shuts down an interface Route hijack	|  python tests/scenarios/route_change.py	   | Adds/removes static routes
 Traffic flood	|  python tests/scenarios/link_flood.py	   | Saturates a link with ICMP

+## 🔒 Security Notes
+SSH credentials should be protected (you can move them to devices.json) Avoid using default passwords in production

+## 🤝 Contributing
+Pull requests and contributions are welcome!
+Fork this repo and feel free to suggest improvements, new features, or bug fixes.

+## 📜 License
+MIT License – free to use, modify, and distribute.

+## 🙌 Author
+Created  by Abdellah TAHIRI